ReservedKeyword/Schedule-I-Twitch-Customers/README.md

 ### `Preserve Original NPC Name`

-Defines if, once a contract/deal has finished, the NPC should return to its original name.
+Defines if, once a contract/deal has finished (or expired), the NPC should return to its original name.

-If this value is set to `true`, once a contract/deal has finished, the NPC will return back to its original character name, meaning both the character, as well as the text message conversation chain found in the in-game Messages app.
+If this value is set to `true`, once a contract/deal has finished (or expired), the NPC will return back to its original character name, meaning both the character, as well as the text message conversation chain found in the in-game Messages app.

-If this value is set to `false`, once a contract/deal has finished, the NPC’s character and text message conversation chain will remain the Twitch chatter’s username until the character places another contract order, at which point their name will change to reflect a new Twitch chatter.
+If this value is set to `false`, once a contract/deal has finished (or expired), the NPC’s character and text message conversation chain will remain the Twitch chatter’s username until the character places another contract order, at which point their name will change to reflect a new Twitch chatter.

 > [!Important]
 > Regardless of this setting’s value, name preservation only persists within a single session.
 Once the session ends, either by exiting to the main menu or fully closing the game, all NPCs will return to their original name.